Mootook/mootook.github.io/docs/notes/sekiro-shadows-die-twice.md

 Difficulty, to Miyazaki and thus FromSoftware, was a tool for the designers, a way to enable this unique experience.
 And the exaggerated nature of a soul's game's difficulty can explain why many players herald them as such unique experiences.

 If that goal of FromSoftware has stayed consistent through the years, then Sekiro: Shadows Die Twice has a difficulty meant to enhance this intended experience.
 Sekiro and other souls games differ greatly in many of their design aesthetics, worlds, and mechanics.
-These differences are a write-up analysis on their own, but even still, they create an unfortunate issue when discussing Sekiro: discussing Sekiro is often done through a lens experienced with Dark Souls and the "souls formula" that resulted from three successful iterations.
-It's hard to not identify game design aspects independent of how they operated in other souls games.
+These differences are a write-up analysis on their own, but even still, they create an unfortunate issue when discussing Sekiro, which is that analyses of Sekiro are often through a lens experienced with Dark Souls and the "souls formula" that resulted from three successful iterations.
+It's hard to identify game design aspects independent of how they operated in other souls games.

 But despite their differences, Sekiro and Souls seem to share the goal of creating a sense of accomplishment for the player.
 Or rather, creating the circumstances and obstacles so that players can create/find that sense on their own.